A merit good has two characteristics:

 - Smoking – People underestimate health costs or risks of getting addicted.

 - Drinking – Health costs to drinkers.
 Costs to society include more expenditure on health care and policing.

 - Taking drugs – Health costs to drug users – people underestimate risks of getting addicted.
 External costs of more crime.

 - Driking sugary softdrinks – which damage teeth and cause obesity.

 More on demerit goods

 Merit and demerit goods involve making a value judgement that something is good or bad for you.
 Classification is not always straightforward.
 For example:

 - Cannabis is widely considered a demerit good – it contributes to lung cancer and can lead to psychological problems, such as paranoia.

 - However, supporters of cannabis might argue cannabis is a harmless drug which can help people deal with physical pain and enjoy life more.

-- Supporters of family planning may argue contraception is a merit good because contraception can involve personal costs of unwanted pregnancy.
+- Supporters of family planning may argue contraception is a merit good because contraception can help prevent the personal costs of unwanted pregnancy.

-- The Catholic church views contraception as a sin and may argue it is actually a demerit good because its use encourages sexual promiscuity and undermines family values.
+- However, the Catholic church views contraception as a sin and may argue it is actually a demerit good because contraception encourages sexual promiscuity and undermines family values.